If you’ve been looking for a job for a while and not getting many interviews, you might want to take a more personal approach.

 The top of your resume is the most important—by far.
 Managers will quickly scan the first few elements—the top one-third—and move on quickly if they don’t see exactly what they are looking for.
 All that great experience you’ve written about below will most likely never get read.

-Capture their attention by customizing the elements at the top of your resume–your headline, your executive summary, and your core competencies.
+Capture their attention by customizing the elements at the top of your resume–your title, your executive summary, and your core competencies.
 Some guidelines:

-Headline.
-Most people use their job titles as headlines on their executive profiles.
+Title.
+Most people use their job titles on their executive profiles.
 But companies use a wide range of titles for similar jobs, depending on their size, the team, and even the culture.
 A Marketing Director at a small firm might be a Marketing Coordinator at a large one, or a Communications Director.
-If you are qualified for the position—at least most of it—adjust your title to match the one on the job description, advises Johanna Baum, an executive coach and resume writer.
+If you are qualified for the position—at least most of it—adjust your title to match the one on the job description.
 Looking for a bump up the ladder?
-“If going for the next level and using the title is not appropriate, it is better to say something more general,” says Baum.
+“If going for the next level and using the title is not appropriate, it is better to say something more general,”

 Executive Summary.
-Your summary is the three to five lines at the top of your resume that describes who you are and what you want to do.
-It highlights your skills and talents—not just your experience—and communicates your personal brand.
+Your summary is the three to five lines at the top of your resume that describes who you are and what you bring to the table.
+It highlights your achievements talents—not just your experience—and communicates your personal brand.
 You can edit your summary for each job.
 Again, refer to the job description and keep your language and tone similar to those of the company.
-“Identify the synergies between the employer needs and your skills and emphasize the ones that matter to them,” says Baum.
-“In every job you do many things, but you want to highlight those being asked for in the job section.”
+“Identify the synergies between the employer’s needs and your achievements and emphasize the ones that matter to them,” “In every job you do many things, but you want to highlight those being asked for in the job section.”

 Skills and Competencies.
 Your resume should include–generally just below the summary–a short list of your core skills.
 See how closely your list matches the skills mentioned in the job description.
 I am not, of course, suggesting you add skills you don’t have.
 But you may want to reorganize your list so the skills most important to the job are at the top of your list.
 If you have a lot of skills, consider cutting those that are not closely aligned to the position to eliminate clutter.